 Sr. no Type of Instrument Percentage of exposure Circular references 1.
-Overseas Securities Under normal circumstances scheme shall not have an exposure of more than 25% of its net assets in foreign securities.
+Overseas Securities Under normal circumstances, the Scheme shall not have an exposure of more than 15% of its net assets in foreign securities, subject to regulatory limits.
 However, the AMC with a view to protecting the interests of the investors, may increase exposure in foreign securities as deemed fit from time to time.
-Para 12.19 of SEBI Master Circular .
-2. Derivatives Instruments The scheme may also invest upto 75% of the portfolio (i.e. net assets including cash) in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI Regulations.
-12.25 of SEBI Master Circular .
-3. Securitized Debt It is the intention of the scheme that the investments in securitised debts will not, normally exceed 50% of the net assets of the Scheme.
-Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular
+Para 12.19 of SEBI Master Circular.
+2. Derivatives Instruments The Scheme may also invest up to 50% of the portfolio in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI (MF) Regulations.
+Para 7.5, 7.6 and 12.25 of SEBI Master Circular.
+3. Securitized Debt Investment in securitized debt shall not exceed 50% of the net assets of the Scheme.
+Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular.

-In line with para 12.24 of SEBI Master Circular on Mutual Funds, the cumulative gross exposure through debt, Money market Instruments, derivatives and other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the scheme.
+In line with para 12.24 of SEBI Master Circular on Mutual Funds , the cumulative gross exposure through debt, Money market Instruments, derivatives and other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the scheme.